 - The milk didn’t reach the right level of acidity (rennet works quicker in acidified milk).

-- Overheating milk (or using UHT milk) denatures proteins and affects curding.
+- Overheating milk denatures proteins and affects curding.
+This is why you can’t use UHT milk to make cheese.

 - Forgetting to treat homogenized milk with calcium chloride.